-The School of Business offers students the possibility of arranging a study abroad experience.
-Study Abroad programs are available at several foreign institutions with which the School of Business has agreements.
-Students can only participate in a preapproved Study Abroad program to obtain transfer credit.
-To participate in the program, students must fulfill the requirements of the Study Abroad program chosen and be in good standing.
-In addition to providing an opportunity to study abroad, the School of Business assists students who have an International Business major in arranging their International Internship.
+The School of Business assists students who have an International Business major in arranging their International Internship.
 International Business majors are required to do both a domestic and an international internship.
 The experience of working with a multi-national or foreign company abroad enhances an International Business student's resume.
-Students who study abroad or who do an International Internship must register for one of the following courses:
+However, the International Internship can also be done in an organization in the United States (see course description for BUS 341/441 in this section of the catalog).
+Students who do an International Internship must register for the following course: